atolomei/odilon-server/README.md

 <p>
 <ul class="group-list>
 <li class="list-item"><b>Odilon is not S3 compatible</b><br/>
-Odilon API is way simpler than S3.
+Odilon API is simpler than S3.
 The only thing it has in common with AWS S3 it that uses the bucket/object methafor to organize the object space.
 <br/>
 <br/>
 </li>